Hessra-Labs/hessra-sdk.rs/hessra-token/README.md

 # Hessra Token

-Core verification library for Hessra authentication tokens.
+Unified token library for Hessra authentication and authorization.

-This crate provides functionality for creating, verifying and attesting biscuit tokens used in the Hessra authentication system.
-It is designed to be WASM-compatible and has no networking dependencies.
+This crate provides a combined interface for both authorization tokens and identity tokens used in the Hessra system.
+It re-exports functionality from the specialized token crates and is designed to be WASM-compatible with no networking dependencies.

+## Crate Structure

+This is an umbrella crate that re-exports:

+- `hessra-token-core`: Shared utilities and types
+- `hessra-token-authz`: Authorization token functionality
+- `hessra-token-identity`: Identity token functionality

 ## Features

+### Authorization Tokens

 - **Token creation**: Create new tokens with configurable time settings and operations
 - **Multi-party tokens**: Create tokens that require signoffs from multiple authorization services
 - **Token verification**: Verify tokens without contacting the authorization server
 - **Token attestation**: Add service node attestations to tokens
 - **Multi-party attestation**: Add attestations for multi-party authorization workflows

+### Identity Tokens

+- **Hierarchical identities**: URI-based identity system with delegation support
+- **Identity token creation**: Create identity tokens for authentication
+- **Identity delegation**: Attenuate tokens to sub-identities with restricted permissions
+- **Offline verification**: Verify identity tokens locally using public keys

+### General

 - **WASM compatibility**: Can be compiled to WebAssembly for use in browsers (via the `wasm` feature)
+- **No network dependencies**: Pure token operations without requiring network access

 ## Usage